langtech/langtech.github.com/aikuma/howto.md

 ###Syncing the device to a server###
 This part of the settings page is only relevant if you are using Aikuma as part of a network of devices.
 If you have created a central server for the network you can type in the IP address and information.
-'Automatic Sync' can be turned on or off by pressing the button.
-Pressing 'Sync now' will sync the data on this device with the server only if the correct information has been typed above and there is an available connection.